 - Go to a command prompt (run as administrator) - cd %extmirrbase% - emcmd . updatevolumeinfo <enter-volume-letter> - 3.
+Verify the sizes by viewing the "unlocked" drives in Disk Management.
+The Total Capacity (in bytes) must be equal on the Source and Target or the Target must be larger.

-Continue and Lock the mirrors after volumes have been resized.
+4. Continue and Lock the mirrors after volumes have been resized.
 The mirroring process should resume and a partial resync should occur.